 Staatliche Antikensammlungen (State Collections of Antiquities), Munich

-King Ludwig I commissioned architect Georg Friedrich Ziebland to design the neoclassical building, that houses the museum, in 1848.
-From 1869 to 1872, it served as the Royal Antiquarium.
-Later, the works by the rebel art group, the Munich Cessation, were displayed here, after which, in 1919, the New State Art Gallery moved in.
-The structure was badly damaged by the World War II bombings.
-It was rebuilt and opened its doors again in 1960 with the display of the Bavarian State Collection of Antiques.
+Back in 1848, King Ludwig I enlisted architect Georg Friedrich Ziebland to design the neoclassical building that currently houses the museum.
+From 1869 to 1872, the building served as the Royal Antiquarium.
+Subsequently, it became a venue for the works of the Munich Cessation, a rebellious art group, and in 1919, it welcomed the New State Art Gallery.
+Unfortunately, during World War II, the museum suffered significant damage due to bombings.
+However, it was reconstructed and reopened its doors to the public in 1960, featuring the Bavarian State Collection of Antiques.

-The main exhibits are from the collection of antiques of the Wittelsbach House, the Royal family that ruled Bavaria.
-The major works are those acquired by King Ludwig I, including a valuable Attic Vase collection.
-Other objects are from private donors: Paul Arndt, James Loeb and Hans von Schoen.
-Small antique objects, glassware, terracotta objects, jewelry and artifacts made of gold and silver are also on display.
-The Greek Pottery collection at the museum ranks as one of the finest in the world.
+The primary exhibits within the museum originate from the Wittelsbach House's collection of antiques, the family that once governed Bavaria.
+Among the notable works are those acquired by King Ludwig I, including a valuable collection of Attic Vases.
+Additionally, some items come from private donors such as Paul Arndt, James Loeb, and Hans von Schoen.
+The museum also presents a wide array of small antique objects, glassware, terracotta artifacts, jewelry, and items crafted from gold and silver.
+Notably, the Greek Pottery collection within the museum is regarded as one of the finest in the world.

-King Ludwig I commissioned architect Georg Friedrich Ziebland to design the neoclassical building, that houses the museum, in 1848.
-From 1869 to 1872, it served as the Royal Antiquarium.
-Later, the works by the rebel art group, the Munich Cessation, were displayed here, after which, in 1919, the New State Art Gallery moved in.
-The structure was badly damaged by the World War II bombings.
-It was rebuilt and opened its doors again in 1960 with the display of the Bavarian State Collection of Antiques.
+Back in 1848, King Ludwig I enlisted architect Georg Friedrich Ziebland to design the neoclassical building that currently houses the museum.
+From 1869 to 1872, the building served as the Royal Antiquarium.
+Subsequently, it became a venue for the works of the Munich Cessation, a rebellious art group, and in 1919, it welcomed the New State Art Gallery.
+Unfortunately, during World War II, the museum suffered significant damage due to bombings.
+However, it was reconstructed and reopened its doors to the public in 1960, featuring the Bavarian State Collection of Antiques.

-The main exhibits are from the collection of antiques of the Wittelsbach House, the Royal family that ruled Bavaria.
-The major works are those acquired by King Ludwig I, including a valuable Attic Vase collection.
-Other objects are from private donors: Paul Arndt, James Loeb and Hans von Schoen.
-Small antique objects, glassware, terracotta objects, jewelry and artifacts made of gold and silver are also on display.
-The Greek Pottery collection at the museum ranks as one of the finest in the world.
+The primary exhibits within the museum originate from the Wittelsbach House's collection of antiques, the family that once governed Bavaria.
+Among the notable works are those acquired by King Ludwig I, including a valuable collection of Attic Vases.
+Additionally, some items come from private donors such as Paul Arndt, James Loeb, and Hans von Schoen.
+The museum also presents a wide array of small antique objects, glassware, terracotta artifacts, jewelry, and items crafted from gold and silver.
+Notably, the Greek Pottery collection within the museum is regarded as one of the finest in the world.

 Staatliche Antikensammlungen (State Collections of Antiquities) on Map